Texas A&M vs. South Carolina NCAA Football Odds, Plays and Insights | October 23, 2021

 South Carolina Stats and Trends

+- In South Carolina's seven games this year, it has three wins against the spread.

-- This year, the Gamecocks won ATS in their only game as an underdog of 21 points or more.
+- The Gamecocks covered the spread in their only game when underdogs by 21 points or more.

 - South Carolina's games this year have gone over the total in two out of six opportunities (33.3%).

-- In games that South Carolina totals more than 349.9 yards, the team is 1-2 against the spread and 3-1 overall.
+- In games that South Carolina amasses over 349.9 yards, the team is 1-2 against the spread and 3-1 overall.

 - The Gamecocks have turned the ball over six more times (14 total) than the Aggies have forced a turnover (8) this season.